axone-protocol/docs/docs/whitepaper/dataverse.md

 ## Catalogs

-The catalog lists the datasets and services declared in the protocol.
+The catalog is a Web App lists the datasets and services declared in the protocol.

 As a reminder, a dataset or a service can participate in several Data Spaces by being stored at the source.